brunodrugowick/omnistack-quick-start/backend/README.md

 # NodeJS Example InstaApp

 This is an example API built on NodeJS that handles posts in a social network.
-This is based on [Rocketset's](https://rocketseat.com.br/starter) free coursers.
+This is based on [Rocketset's](https://rocketseat.com.br/starter) free courses.

+Content:

+- NodeJS
+  - express (to handle requests)
+  - socket.io (oh, this is cool)
+  - mongoose (MongoDB connection - the creation of models is freaking simple!)
+  - multer (for multipart form requests - handles file upload)
+  - cors (for now just allowing everything from everywhere)
+  - sharp (to resize images uploaded)
+- devDependencies
+    - nodemon (use `yarn dev` to start developing and any change is automatically deployed)

 ## Endpoints